jfriesne/zg_choir/demos/fridge/README_USER.txt

 The user can start up any number of FridgeServers (one per FridgeServer window).
-Each FridgeServer is set to a particular system-name, and will co-operator with any other FridgeServers that have the same system-name in the maintenance of the refrigerator-magnet database.
+Each FridgeServer is set to a particular system-name, and will co-operate with all other FridgeServers that have the same system-name to maintain a refrigerator-magnet database.
 As long as at least one FridgeServer with a given system-name is still running, that system's database will remain intact.

 FridgeClient is a simple GUI app that allows the user to view and/or manipulate the refrigerator-magnet database.
 When FridgeClient is